Annapurna in Luxury - 9 Days

-Note: Either on Day 01 or 02 depending upon you arrival, there will be a pre-trek meeting.
-During the meeting we will introduce you to your trek leader/guide.
-Please seek this opportunity to ask questions about the trek.
-We will also supply you with our trek duffel bag and cap.
+During the meeting, we will introduce your trek leader/guide.
 For the meeting, please make sure you bring your passport, three copies of passport-size photos, and a readable copy of your travel insurance policy.
-We will ask you to sign a legally binding trip form as well as a non-liability disclaimer.
+During this meeting, please clear the due balance, if any, and sign the legally binding trip form as well as the non-liability disclaimer.

 After a hearty breakfast, at 8.30 am your sightseeing trip will start.
 You will have a private vehicle and a professional tour guide at your disposal.
 Today we will visit some heritages listed below:

 Pashupatinath Temple is one of the most significant Hindu temples of Lord Shiva in the world, located on the banks of the Bagmati River.
 Though you are not allowed to go inside the temple as it is strictly for Hindus only, you can clearly see the temple and the activities from the eastern bank of the Bagmati River.
 It is a square two-tiered pagoda temple built on a single-tier plinth which is famous all over the world.